timescale/docs.timescale.com-content/installation-yum.md

 **Prerequisites**

-- Fedora 24 or later
+- Fedora 24 or later or
 - CentOS 7 or later

 **Build and install**